New Dinosaur Species Keep Getting Discovered This Year - 3 Reasons Why

 Guy's that's blooming unheard of!
 It's as if it's fixed or rigged?

-Photos via Michael Hanson/ Yale University, wikicommons
+Photos via Michael Hanson/ Yale University, Wiki Commons

-Brusatte, a fellow at the University of Edinburgh, sat down for a Q&A with National Geographic to discuss his new book The Rise and Fall of the Dinosaurs: A New History of a Lost World and how it creates a new narrative surround the Tyrannosaurus Rex and its demise.
-In addition to changing scientists’ understanding of the T. Rex, Brusatte has also discovered 10 new types of dinosaur species, something that paleontologists of the past could only dream of doing in an entire lifetime.
-New technology, as well as multiple government policies, are just some of the latest developments that give paleontologists access to new data and dig sites, catalysing what Brusatte calls a new “golden age” for the industry.
+Brusatte, a fellow at the University of Edinburgh, sat down for a Q&A with National Geographic to discuss his new book The Rise and Fall of the Dinosaurs: A New History of a Lost World and how it creates a new narrative surrounding the Tyrannosaurus Rex and its demise.
+In addition to changing scientists’ understanding of the T. Rex, Brusatte has also discovered 10 new types of dinosaur species, something that palaeontologists of the past could only dream of doing in an entire lifetime.
+New technology, as well as multiple government policies, are just some of the latest developments that give palaeontologists access to new data and dig sites, catalysing what Brusatte calls a new “golden age” for the industry.

 Photos via Michael Hanson/ Yale University, wikicommons.
 Let's face it, palaeontology and the understanding of Dinosaurs is based on the stuff we've found so far.

-Photos (right) via Michael Hanson/ Yale University, wikicommons
+Photos (right) via Michael Hanson/ Yale University, Wiki Commons

 1. More countries are letting scientists dig:

-A huge win for paleontology has been the ability to dig in countries like China, Mongolia, Argentina, and other countries that had closed their borders to palaeontological digs in the past.
+A huge win for palaeontology has been the ability to dig in countries like China, Mongolia, Argentina, and other countries that had closed their borders to palaeontological digs in the past.
 Since granting access to its mountainous regions and the Gobi desert, China has become a hot spot for discoveries.

-“Probably about half the new dinosaur species are coming from there,” Brusatte explained.
-One such discovery was the raptor dinosaur Jianianhualong, which has led many paleontologists to argue that feathers and wings didn’t first evolve for flight.
+Probably about half the new dinosaur species are coming from there, Brusatte explained.
+One such discovery was the raptor dinosaur Jianianhualong, which has led many palaeontologists to argue that feathers and wings didn’t first evolve for flight.
 The slender, bird-like Jianianhualong suggests feathers evolved to keep dinosaurs warm before becoming an aid for flying.

 2. New technology is improving data: